krishna1madhur/NewYork-Taxi-Ridesharing/README.md

 #NewYork-Taxi-Ridesharing

+Please visit 'Project Description.txt' file for detailed information about the project.

 To run the code locally, please follow these steps:

 - Below are the steps to run the source code to perform more trials and conduct simulations for all the algorithms:
     The steps to use this API is :